HelenAmanuel/Palindrome-Site/README.md

 # Palindrome-Site
-This is an app that takes in a words and checks to see if it is a palindrome.
+This is an app that takes in a word and checks to see if it is a palindrome.